allanbunch/node-red-openai-api/README.md

 This package currently targets the `openai` Node SDK `^6.34.0`.

+## Important v6.34.0 Update

+`Create Conversation Item` now follows the upstream OpenAI Conversations contract.

+Use `msg.payload.items` as an array.

+Older flows that send a singular `msg.payload.item` object no longer match the supported contract and must be updated before moving to this release.

 ## Why This Exists

 Modern AI work is no longer just "send a prompt, get a string back."